PhantomChain/docs/docs/deployer/setup.md

 :::

 ##### Tweaking Bridgechain Options (Advanced)
-Open up `~/ark-deployer/vagrant/config.json` and you will see all the possible options that you can change.
+Open up `~/phantom-deployer/vagrant/config.json` and you will see all the possible options that you can change.
 These are all used when deploying the bridgechain on Vagrant and can be customised.
-Refer to the [node options](https://github.com/ArkEcosystem/ark-deployer#optional-parameters) and [explorer options](https://github.com/ArkEcosystem/ark-deployer#optional-parameters-1) before continuing to get an idea of what each do.
+Refer to the [node options](https://github.com/PhantomCore/phantom-deployer#optional-parameters) and [explorer options](https://github.com/PhantomCore/phantom-deployer#optional-parameters-1) before continuing to get an idea of what each do.
 Once you are happy with your settings, go ahead and start the Vagrant environment as above.

-## Ark’s Next Steps

-We will be updating deployer to work with Ark Core v2 once it is in the testing phase.
-Aside from other improvements to ark-deployer (which will also be updated in this guide if needs be), we will also be building a Push Button deployment interface which will give a friendly user experience, and do all the things discussed in this guide for you, just at the click of a few buttons.

 ## FAQ

 1. **Why do I need to “Force” my Network in the Desktop Wallet?**
 When your bridgechain node is auto-forging, it uses loopback addresses (127.0.0.x) to connect to itself and act as a forging node.
 If the Force option isn’t enabled, the Desktop Wallet will try to connect to the loopback addresses as they show as peers when querying the /api/peers endpoint.
 Forcing a connection means you connect directly with your bridgechain seed node, instead of having to launch a range of relay nodes to serve as peers.
 2. **I lost my Genesis Passphrase.
 Where can I find it?**
-Take a look in ~/ark-bridgechain/tasks/demo/genesisPassphrase.MyTest.json.
+Take a look in ~/phantom-bridgechain/tasks/demo/genesisPassphrase.MyTest.json.
 You will find it in there (unless you removed it).
 3. **Will Deployer work on XYZ Operating System?**
-We recommend only running the Ark Node on Ubuntu 16.04.
+We recommend only running the Phantom Node on Ubuntu 16.04.
 It may be possible on other Operating systems, but it is more specifically tested/used on this Operating System.
 4. **Can I change the fees for my bridgechain?**
-Yes you can which can be found under node options, however this causes issues with the Desktop Wallet (and anything that uses the ark-js package).
+Yes you can which can be found under node options, however this causes issues with the Desktop Wallet (and anything that uses the phantom-js package).
 5. **What is a Seed Node?**
 A Seed Node is used as a master node.
 Something that is used as a basis for Nodes to connect with, to then become “attached” to the Network.